 For this year, I’m hoping we’ll tackle the finishing touches on the backyard, the blue bathroom floors, and the family room divider/step down – though that has made my list for like 4 years and we never seem to get to it!
 I’d also love to at least get started on one of three bigger project (either master floors, master bath or the kitchen).

-Personal – None of these are house specific, but general right-ways-of-living goals that are home-adjacent, if you will.
+General Goals – None of these are house project specific, but more general approaches to “home.”
 And I realize that all of these are kind of saying the same thing, which I think is to be intentional with your life:

 -Use our resources (time/money/headspace) wisely on what matters to us and live contentedly within our means.
 For us, priorities are making our house a space we enjoying doing life in, traveling, and donating to organizations working towards making the world we want.
-This is the year that we explored, priced out, and ultimately said no to a backyard pool and a vacation rental because we don’t need more to take care of or worry about (and the stock market is best investment swears economist husband!).
-We have all that us as 18 year olds could ever dream of.
+Last year we explored and priced out a backyard pool and a vacation rental and decided that, while both fun, neither is an investment we want to dedicate resources to.
+We don’t need more to take care of or worry about (and the stock market is best investment swears economist husband!) and honestly have all that us as 18 year olds could ever dream of.
 Contentment (minus the broken down t-bird in the garage…we should be cruising!)

 -Don’t build a life we don’t want.
 I talked about this one last year, and this idea goes hand in hand with the above sentiment, but I continually want to fight off comparison or ideas of what I “should” be doing or the pressure to continually scale up.
-This is about being intentional with spending time on the life we actually want, which is a life of less.
+This is about being intentional with spending time and money on the life we actually want.

 -Less consumerism, more used/vintage, continue to pare down.
-Especially in my (and my kids’) wardrobes, where I’m failing miserably with impulse fast-fashion purchases.
+Especially in my wardrobe, where I’m failing miserably with impulse fast-fashion purchases.
 But also, obviously, in our home.
 I want to buy vintage even more so than I do now, buy used instead of new whenever possible, and to continue to embrace minimalism in a way that suits our family.
 A general theme of better, not more.

 -Less consumerism, more used/vintage, continue to pare down WHILE BLOGGING.
 The above goal is a funny one considering 1.
-I blog about house stuff (and even earn a modest amount from the products I sometimes buy and recommend) and 2.
+I blog about house stuff and 2.
 I actively seek out, buy and sell vintage goods.
 How can I both embrace a life of less while I encourage consumerism and actively consume myself?
 For a long time I’ve wrestled with these dichotomies, especially the blogging part, and it causes me to continually revisit if my time on this blog is worth the time investment required or, worse, is it causing harm by contributing to a wasteful throw-away culture.
 But, for now, I’ve landed here : 1.
 I believe everyone needs to be who they are and generously share their passions with the world.
 2. I believe an intentionally designed living space can dramatically improve your life 3.
 I strongly believe in the magic and ethos of mid century design 4.
 I love finding, documenting, and sharing those magical mid century objects, homes, and architectural examples 5.
 Life is hard so the random things that bring you joy are worth your time 6.
 It brings me joy to share home projects and encourage a creative life on this blog.
-Blogging will never be a job job for me because the only way to make a real living is with strong and regular promotion of the consumerism of new items, in direct contrast to the above values.
-But with that, I want to continue to share home projects as they come along (and fill in the gaps on Instagram) and to better walk that fine line of making money on this blog (which is the most modest amount you could imagine, but still deserves some thoughtfulness) by being both more accepting (as in, it’s ok to earn something from organic recommendations that I share that have helped us improve our home) and more selective with the few affiliate links and rare sponsored posts I share.
+I want to continue to share home projects as they come along (and fill in the gaps on Instagram) and to better walk that fine line of making money on this blog (which is the most modest amount you could imagine, but still deserves some thoughtfulness) by being both more accepting (as in, it’s ok to earn something from organic recommendations that I share that have helped us improve our home) and more selective with the few affiliate links and rare sponsored posts I share.
 So, for now, that is my why of why I’m here.
 Hi.

 -Get through my mid life crisis aka figure out “job”/career/how I spend my days over the next decade.
 It’s obviously not blogging ha!
 I feel like I have several small irons in fires but nothing stands out as a singular passion I should be pursuing so I’m working through that while making sure I’m not building a life I don’t really want.
 I’m at the WHAT AM I EVEN DOING WITH MY LIFE freak out stage and have accepted I might be here for the rest of my life :)